会社利用

 Thank you for coming today.
 We believe AI will be a critical enabler of our business, and we see Box as a core component of an AI-ready environment, rather than just a storage platform.

-One of my biggest concerns is information leakage resulting from misconfigurations.
+One of my biggest concerns is data leakage resulting from misconfigurations.
 From our perspective, an AI-driven capability that can automatically detect and correct those misconfigurations would be extremely valuable.

 Recently, business teams have been adopting AI at an incredible pace.
 At the same time, executive leadership is prioritizing rapid AI-driven DX, which often leaves security struggling to keep up.